Request Free, One-on-one Academic Assessment

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Fairview Heights students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Fairview Heights students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Fairview Heights District Curriculum Used in Our In-Home Tutoring Programs

 The schools that serve Fairview Heights strive to produce students who are equipped to challenge the future as knowledgeable people who understand and apply a core body of knowledge and skills across the curriculum and take responsibility for their own learning.
 Students are asked to transfer acquired knowledge to life experiences and to be quality producers who demonstrate a commitment to establish, meet, and exceed goals.
 The districts also aim to have students take up learning opportunities through electives and extracurriculars that help them connect with personal interests.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Fairview Heights Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 Fairview Heights Tutors Can Help Your Student Succeed